fouman75/Materialize/README.md

 - Textures must be in the same folder for them to load.
 - Don't rename the textures.

+#### Quick Saving
+- After you save using the save button in the panel, quick save will save and overwrite to that location.
+- If you or load the project, quick save will overwrite the project's texture file.

 #### Saving Extension
 - You can choose one of the supported extensions by simple naming the file.
 (Ex.: myTexture.jpg).
 - When saving the project, the extension used will be the one selected in the save panel on the right.